basellm/llm-meta/README.md

 output = 8_192        # Maximum output tokens
 ```

-#### 3. Submit Pull Request
+#### 3. Submit a Pull Request

-1. Fork this repository
+1. Fork this repo
-2. Create a new branch for your changes
+2. Create a new branch with your changes
 3. Add your provider and/or model files
-4. Open a pull request with a clear description
+4. Open a PR with a clear description

 ### Validation

-GitHub Actions will automatically validate your submission against our schema to ensure:
+There's a GitHub Action that will automatically validate your submission against our schema to ensure:

 - All required fields are present
 - Data types are correct